-If he is remembered at all, William Simmonds is best known today for his beautiful puppets and sculptures inspired by nature in the bucolic corner of the Cotswolds he shared with his wife Eve and the circle of Art and Crafts artists that settled there in the early twentieth century.
+If he is remembered at all, William Simmonds is best known today for his beautiful puppets and sculptures inspired by nature that he created in the bucolic corner of the Cotswolds he shared with his wife Eve and a circle of early twentieth century Art and Crafts artists.

-Simmonds’ artistic career began at the turn of the century when he trained initially as an architect and then as a painter in London, at the Royal College of Art under Walter Crane and the Royal Academy Schools before securing work as an assistant to the American painter and muralist Edwin Austin Abbey, who was then working in a vast barn studio in the Cotswolds.
+Simmonds’ artistic career began at the turn of the century when he trained initially as an architect and then as a painter in London at the Royal College of Art under Walter Crane and the Royal Academy Schools.
+From here he secured work as an assistant to the American painter and muralist Edwin Austin Abbey, who was then working in a vast barn studio in the Cotswolds.

 more like this

-Abbey was toiling on an ambitious set of murals for the Pennsylvanian State Capital of Harrisburg in America and Simmonds assisted him for several years, until Abbey died in 1911 of cancer – no doubt exacerbated by the scale of the task he had undertaken.
-It was left to Simmonds and Abbey’s wife, Gertrude to take the canvasses to America and oversee their installation.
+Abbey was toiling on an ambitious set of murals for the Pennsylvanian State Capital of Harrisburg in America and Simmonds assisted him for several years, until the American died in 1911 of cancer – no doubt exacerbated by the scale of the task he had undertaken.
+It was left to Simmonds and Abbey’s wife, Gertrude, to take the canvasses to America and oversee their installation.

-On his return he still considered himself to be a painter (who was also dabbling in illustration work for publishers) and this pioneering exhibition in his home county begins by paying homage to this early work via one of his rare surviving paintings.
+On his return he still considered himself to be a painter (who was also dabbling in illustration work for publishers) and this pioneering exhibition in his home county begins by paying homage to this early work.

 Fairies Frolic is one of just a handful of Simmonds’ paintings in a public collection.
-Painted in 1907 it is thought to have only been shown at the Royal Academy before it disappeared for decades until its discovery in 1985, years after Simmonds’ death, rolled up and forgotten in his abandoned workshop.
+Painted in 1907 it is thought to have only been shown at the Royal Academy before it disappeared for decades; eventually turning up in 1985, years after Simmonds’ death, rolled up and forgotten in his abandoned workshop.

-“He was rather Victorian,” says exhibition curator Dr Jacqueline Sarsby, of Simmonds as painter.
+“He was rather Victorian,” says exhibition curator Dr Jacqueline Sarsby of Simmonds’ early stint as a painter.
 “Victorian painters seemed to like historical subjects – stories basically – and Simmonds did that kind of thing.
 But then he met Evelyn Peart [they married in 1912] and Evelyn’s background was much more aligned to the modern thing that was going on in painting.”

-Evelyn had been taught by Sickert and introduced Simmonds to a much looser kind of painting style influenced by the Camden Town group and her wide circle of friends, many of whom were active in the Arts and Crafts movement.
+Evelyn had been taught by Sickert and introduced Simmonds to a much looser kind of painting style influenced by the Camden Town group.
+Her wider circle of friends included many who were active in the Arts and Crafts movement.

-“By this time Roger Fry had brought all of these new paintings over to Britain and a new kind of painting was becoming fashionable.
-I think that Simmonds thought he must do something else, and he started to sculpt and carve instead.”
+“By this time Roger Fry had brought all of these new paintings over to Britain and a new kind of painting was becoming fashionable,” adds Sarsby, “and I think that Simmonds thought he must do something else, and he started to sculpt and carve instead.”

-Ever resourceful and influenced by the Arts and Crafts idea of the artist craftsman, Simmonds began carving human figures but he soon rested upon the animals and birds for which he is revered today.
+Ever resourceful and influenced by the Arts and Crafts idea of the artist-craftsman, Simmonds began carving human figures but soon rested upon the animals and birds for which he is revered today.
 Then he started making puppets.

 “He was sitting with his dying father and he started carving these puppets,” says Sarsby, “and in about December 1912 he had his first puppet show around the table in the house where he and Evelyn were living in Wiltshire.”